-- 120-180 points of coursework, including 60 points of a research project report, selected from the approved courses list, or
+- ENTR 680 Project, and 120 points of coursework selected from the approved courses list, or

 For both the research project and the thesis, it is recommended that students contact a supervisor before enrolling.
 See the Department of Civil and Natural Resources Engineering for more information about research in transportation.

 For the up-to-date schedule of courses, see the Regulations for the Master of Engineering in Transportation.

 The delivery of this programme allows practising engineers to complete their degree while working full-time.
 For example, many courses are taught in block mode (two three-day blocks at the start and middle of the course), with other requirements being completed via the web and an examination.

 The MET takes 12-18 months of full-time study to complete, or two to four years of part-time study.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement and evidence of high academic attainment/self-discipline.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.

 - Our Careers, Internships & Employment team can help you to achieve the career you want, connect with employers or find a job.